Anand1310/ATM_System/out/production/ATM_System/README.md

                 It accepts both cash and signed cheque.
 Amount is added in Total Cash and after checking it will be added in Available Cash. <br>
             iv) LogOut <br>
                 It will show a “Thank You” message <br>
+            v) Deposits in other account <br>
+                Now, cash can be deposited through cash/cheque or direct from one account to other by giving account number and IFSC code. <br>
+            vi) Change Pin <br>
+                Changing of PIN option is added. <br>
+            vii) MiniStatements <br>
+                Options to generate last 3 transactions details. <br>
         2) After withdrawal and deposits, it will ask whether receipt is required or not.
 If requires then it prints. <br>
         3) Accepts or withdraws money only in multiple of Rs 100 <br>
+        4) OTP will be generated in mobile for each transaction <br>
+        5) If the bank is different (from SBI), processing fee will be charged otherwise its free.
     **keypad** <br>
         1) It works as a keypad of ATM. <br>
         2) It is responsible for all input. <br>